So, *Nervous Laughter* Is Trump Going To Concede?

 Even more terrifying than that, though, would be if the legal challenges Trump has already put up cause a delay in Congress certifying the results in early January, in which case we would be in really murky territory.
 For now, though, it seems like Trump is “increasingly isolated” in his quest to convince everyone this is a stolen election with massive voter fraud, although some aides are still playing along and pacifying him, according to CNN.

 Recent reporting does paint a picture of an increasingly desperate and sad figure in the White House.
-Sources close to the White House say some senior officials are starting to “quietly back away from Trump, in acts of self-preservation.”
+Sources close to the White House told CNN some senior officials are starting to “quietly back away from Trump, in acts of self-preservation.”
 When asked what Trump might do next, one adviser said, “God.
 Who knows.”
-There’s also an ongoing conversation about who’s going to be the lucky one to finally hold an intervention with Trump and patiently explain that when you lose an election, it means you’re not president anymore — possibly even arguing that it’s better for his business and brand if he doesn’t draw this out.
+There’s also an ongoing conversation about who’s going to be the lucky one to finally hold an intervention with Trump and patiently explain that when you lose the election, it means you’re not president anymore — possibly even arguing that it’s better for his business and brand if he doesn’t draw this out.
 Some are saying that honor might go to Ivanka Trump or Jared Kushner, although it’s unclear whether either of them actually wants to deliver the news.

-Whatever is happening with our soon-to-be lame duck president, the Biden campaign says they are extremely confident in the former Vice President’s imminent — very soon!
+Whatever is happening with our soon-to-be lame-duck president, the Biden campaign says they are extremely confident in the former Vice President’s imminent — very soon!
 We wish time would hurry up! — victory, and will do everything possible to ensure a peaceful transfer of power.
 And if Trump refuses to GTFO, well, then...

 “The American people will decide this election.
-And the United States government is perfectly capable of escorting trespassers out of the White House," campaign spokesman Andrew Bates said in a statement.
+And the United States government is perfectly capable of escorting trespassers out of the White House," campaign spokesperson Andrew Bates said in a statement.